Cost of living · Henderson, Nevada · 2026

 How much does housing cost in Henderson?

 A 2-bedroom apartment in Henderson costs approximately $1,735 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 39% of the monthly needs budget, housing is the largest cost category here.

 Is Henderson more expensive than the national average?